Willie169/Android-Non-Root/README.md

 6. Go to `DNSCrypt Settings`.
 7. Go to `Listen port` and set it to the port TrackerControl forwarding UDP and TCP of port `53` to (`5354` by default).
 8. Set `Require DNSSEC`, `Require no log`, and `Require no filter` if you want.
-9. Turn on `Force TCP` because Tor doesn't support UDP.
+9. Turn on `Force TCP` because Tor doesn’t support UDP.
 10. Turn on `SOCKS proxy` \> `Outbound proxy`.
 11. Set `Proxy port` as the port you want to configure Tor to use in InviZible Pro (`9050` by default).
 12. Turn on `Query logging` and `Suspicious logging` if you want.